porco-rosso-j/zk-ecdsAA/README.md

 ## Overview

-AnonAA is an ERC4337-based social recovery wallet that also implements privacy-preserving features, such as private ownership and private ownership transfer.
-These are enabled by ZKP with Noir, generalized zkp language built by Aztec.
+AnonAA is an ERC4337-based social recovery wallet that conceals guardians' addresses to prevent their potential corruption.
+It also implements privacy-preserving features like private ownership and private ownership transfer. zk-ecdsa written in Noir, a generalized zkp language built by Aztec, enables these features.

 ## Problems & Solutions